Tukane01/StudentbudgetCalculator../README.md

-# StudentbudgetCalculator..
+# StudentbudgetApplication
-The applicatin help studets to monitor their monthly expense and where they spend their money the most.
+The application helps students with their budget, tracking their allowances, and expenses.